Third Infantry Division engineer officer goes for it all

-The spouse, right, of 1st Lt.
-Rafael Eirea Lamberto, center, an engineer officer assigned to the “Gila Battalion,” 9th Brigade Engineer Battalion, 2nd Armored Brigade Combat Team, 3rd Infantry Division, at Fort Stewart, Georgia, pins the Ranger tab towards the top of his left shoulder sleeve during the U.S. Army Ranger graduation ceremony at Victory Pond on Fort Benning, Georgia, Dec.
-10, 2021.
-Eirea has pushed himself to the limit throughout his entire life, leading him to graduate both Ranger School and the Sapper Leader Course in the same year and compete in the Best Sapper Competition two years in a row.
-(Courtesy Photo)
+FORT STEWART, Ga. – U.S. Army Sapper Leader Course and Ranger School are two of the toughest schools in the Army.
+Soldiers who are “double-tabbed” set a standard for pushing themselves to the limit, both physically and mentally.
+First Lt.
+Rafael Eirea Lamberto is native of Cuba, assigned to the “Gila Battalion,” 9th Brigade Engineer Battalion, 2nd Armored Brigade Combat Team, 3rd Infantry Division, at Fort Stewart, and has pushed himself to the limit throughout his entire life, leading him to graduate both schools in the same year and compete in the Best Sapper Competition two years in a row.

+Eirea Lamberto left Cuba and arrived in Miami, Florida, when he was 12 years old after fleeing with his mother in hopes of a better life.
+The move was a big change for his family and was not without its obstacles.

+“My main focus was learning the English language because I knew without that, I wouldn’t be successful,” said Eirea-Lamberto.
+“I needed to become proficient, and just work hard in whatever I do.”

 |Date Taken: